 - Academic Accomplishment Scholarship (10 percent of tuition and lab/technology fees) for first-time students who demonstrate academic excellence by achieving a minimum cumulative average grade score between 90.00 and 94.99 percent or its equivalent in the final year of their secondary education.

-- Active Student Scholarship (up to 50 percent remission on tuition and lab fees) is awarded to talented students as a gesture of the university’s support and acknowledgement of student achievements in the extracurricular field.
+- Active Student Scholarship (up to 50 percent remission on tuition and lab fees) is awarded to talented students as a gesture of the university’s support and acknowledgment of student achievements in the extracurricular field.

-- Athletic Scholarships (up to 50 percent remission on tuition, lab fees and shared accommodation) offered to talented student athletes who demonstrate athletic excellence and outstanding sports qualities.
+- Athletic Scholarships (up to 50 percent remission on tuition, lab fees, and shared accommodation) offered to talented student-athletes who demonstrate athletic excellence and outstanding sports qualities.

 - Family Tuition Grant (25 percent remission on tuition and lab fees) for families with more than one daughter/son enrolled simultaneously at AUS as full-time undergraduate students.

-- Other scholarships and grants include the Chancellor’s Scholars Award, the Study Tour Grant, the Academic Accomplishment Scholarship, the Chancellor’s List Scholarship, the Dean’s List Scholarship and the Sharakah School Scholarship.
+- Other scholarships and grants include the Chancellor’s Scholars Award, the Study Tour Grant, the Academic Accomplishment Scholarship, the Chancellor’s List Scholarship, Dean’s List Scholarship and the Sharakah School Scholarship.